Wabel-v0/fakemetrics/README.md

  "environment": "production",

  },
-// Set UpdateMetrics to true to periodically update generated metrics.
+// Set UpdateMetrics to true to update generated metrics.
 // Set to false if you want to only register metrics and not update them.
 UpdateMetrics: true,

  }